-Exam results day 2025: Academic Anna explains all
+Exam Results Day 2025: Academic Anna explains all

-One of the biggest days a young person can face is the culmination of two years of heard study and work for their A Level, T Level or BTEC exams.
+One of the biggest days a young person can face is the culmination of two years of hard study and work for their A Level, T Level or BTEC exams.

 For many, the path to university is a smooth one, but for others who didn’t get the grades they wanted or have had a change of heart about their chosen degree or where to study, a little extra work is needed.